Originally featured on Netimperative.

 The three commentators in this article are:

-- Tim Seears, VP emerging technology at Think big, a Teradata Company
+- Tim Seears, VP emerging technology at Think Big Analytics, a Teradata Company

 - Jon Everitt, group data architect, Camelot Global